Silly Arguments with Your Partner: How to Avoid Them

 Using social networking sites can be a fantastic option to stay in touch with your partner, but can also lead to serious conflicts.

-Misunderstandings, words that mean one thing but are understood as being another thing, jealousy, accepting people as friends all can lead to silly arguments that could have been avoided.
+Misunderstandings, words that mean one thing but are understood as another, jealousy, and accepting certain third parties as friends can all lead to silly arguments that could have been avoided.

 It’s better to speak with your partner face to face, even if it’s via Skype.
 Call them and avoid sending them messages that can lead to misunderstandings.